Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Buffer/README.md

 # Buffer

-Create a buffer around a map point and display the results as an `AGSGraphic`.
+Create a buffer around a map point and display the results as a graphic.

 ![Image of Buffer](buffer.png)